beatrixcendana/profile-card-practice/README.md

+# Practice to create profile card
-# Learn how to create a profile card using HTML and CSS
+Learn how to create a profile card using HTML and CSS